hmdc/heroku_bootstrap/README.md

 ### Composer

 With composer.json, you can set a specific PHP runtime, and add PHP modules.
-See [https://devcenter.heroku.com/articles/php-support#php-runtimes](PHP runtimes) and [https://devcenter.heroku.com/articles/php-support#extensions](PHP extensions).
+See [PHP runtimes](https://devcenter.heroku.com/articles/php-support#php-runtimes) and [PHP extensions](https://devcenter.heroku.com/articles/php-support#extensions).

 ### PHP Directives

 You can override php.ini variables in the file `www/.user.ini`.
-See [https://devcenter.heroku.com/articles/custom-php-settings#php-runtime-settings](PHP settings) and [http://php.net/manual/en/ini.list.php](PHP directives).
+See [PHP settings](https://devcenter.heroku.com/articles/custom-php-settings#php-runtime-settings] and [http://php.net/manual/en/ini.list.php).

 ### FPM

 To make changes to the FastCGI Process Manager, use the `fpm.conf` file.
-See [https://devcenter.heroku.com/articles/custom-php-settings#php-fpm-configuration-include](PHP-FPM configuration).
+See [PHP-FPM configuration](https://devcenter.heroku.com/articles/custom-php-settings#php-fpm-configuration-include).